Skip Navigation

 c.
 Employee’s Employee ID (six digits) available on the paycheck earnings statement in Employee Self-Service.
 At HSC, this number is also called the HR ID number and can be found on the employee’s ID card.

-3. After the application deadline for each term, Human Resources will verify the student’s enrollment as a dependent in OU employee medical insurance and the employee’s FTE and benefits eligibility.
+3. After the application deadline for each term, Human Resources will verify the student is an eligible dependent, the employee’s FTE, and benefits eligibility.

 4. The parent is only required to complete the DCTW application once unless there is a lapse in eligibility.